overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 ### 5. Install the app as "unpacked extension"

 Usually, all the apps in the Overwolf app store are OPK packages that can be installed with a double-click.
-Unlike that, while you are developing an app, you want to load the unpacked code, change it, and test it regularly.
+Unlike OPK Packages, while you are developing an app, you want to load the unpacked code, change it, and test it regularly.

-For this reason, in addition to the OPK installation, you can load the app as "unpacked extension":
+For this reason, in addition to the OPK installation, you can load the app as an "unpacked extension":
 (Note that to do that you have to **[whitelist](sdk-introduction#whitelist-as-a-developer)** your OW username as a developer).

 * Open the Overwolf desktop client settings (by right-clicking the client and selecting "Packages"